LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Most of the people that responded to the user recruitment did so because they had an issue personal to them.
 They had to be

-People really wanted to speak to a planning officer and were frustrated at talking to contact centre; it was hard for them to get to the back office
+People really wanted to speak to a planning officer rather than contact centre staff; it was hard for them to get to the back office

 > “I think here its frustrations of ‘I want to speak to a planning officer - I don’t want to speak to anyone else’ "

-However, a key issue shared with the other councils is the the number of available planning officers to take those calls
+However, a key issue they shared with the other councils is  the number of available planning officers to take those direct calls;

 > “Our underlying problem is recruiting and retaining planning officers - we just haven’t got enough”

+John's interviews echoed the findings from Oxford that for people responding to someone else's application there

+> “With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”

 \- Issue with two people turning up - didn’t read instructions